-The Southern Gulf Islands of Pender, Saturna, Mayne and Galiano (in BC, Canada) are part of the unceded traditional territories of the W̱SÁNEĆ Indigenous people.
+We are so grateful to live on the Southern Gulf Islands of Pender, Saturna, Mayne and Galiano (in BC, Canada), which are part of the larger unceded traditional territories of the W̱SÁNEĆ Indigenous people.
 They lived here beginning 10,000 or more years ago, whereas the settlers who came after have only lived on these islands for about 150 years.

-Most of their Indigenous governments and people are now on the Saanich Peninsula or other parts of Vancouver Island, and other Gulf Islanders are trying to reach out and cooperate in meaningful ways (including through the new Gulf Islands Food Co-op).
+Most of their Indigenous governments and people are now on the Saanich Peninsula or other parts of Vancouver Island, and other Gulf Islanders are trying to reach out and cooperate in meaningful ways (including through the Gulf Islands Food Co-op).

 Thirteen Moon Calendar of key W̱SÁNEĆ Indigenous foods (painting by Briony Penn)

 Chief Harvey Underwood and Tsawout Youth Coordinator receiving food & monetary donations

 from Gulf Islands Food Co-op’s March, 2019 Honouring Indigenous Food Creation events